simeononsecurity/simeononsecurity.ch/content/articles/the-importance-of-regular-penetration-testing-for-cybersecurity/index.en.md

 * **Automation:** Automate security testing processes to ensure consistent and thorough testing coverage.
 * **Integration:** Integrate security tools and processes into the development pipeline to identify and address vulnerabilities early on.
-* **Collaboration:** Foster collaboration between development, operations, and security teams to ensure that security is a shared responsibility.
+* **Collaboration:** build collaboration between development, operations, and security teams to ensure that security is a shared responsibility.
 * **Education and Training:** Provide ongoing education and training to developers and other stakeholders to enhance their understanding of security best practices.

 By adopting continuous testing and DevSecOps, organizations can improve the overall security posture of their software applications and mitigate the risk of potential cyber attacks.